 Saving Scottish Lives, Saving Scotland's Money: Report on the advantages of implementing cascade screening for familial hypercholesterolaemia (FH) in Scotland

-On 30 April 2013, HEART UK launched this new report in the Scottish Parliament on the inherited form of high cholesterol, FH, a genetic condition that affects one in 500 people.
+On 30 April 2013, HEART UK launched this new report in the Scottish Parliament on the inherited form of high cholesterol, FH, a genetic condition that may affects as many as one in 250 people.
 People with FH have high concentrations of cholesterol in their blood and are at increased risk of developing coronary heart disease from a young age.
 This report focuses on Scotland, and evaluates the experiences of patients diagnosed with FH, as well as considering economic data on the associated health and social care costs.
-The report includes recommendations for the Scottish Government's consideration to develop a programme to better meet the needs of the 10,400 Scots affected by the condition.
+The report includes recommendations for the Scottish Government's consideration to develop a programme to better meet the needs of the 20,000 Scots affected by the condition.
 Download the report here.

 Heart Hotspots Scotland